aquaflamingo/amplicon/README.md

 2. Discover new laboratory protocols, tools, and methods which enable them to work on projects they work on

 ## How does Amplicon work?
-Amplicon users create Amplicon repositories which are version controlled.
+Amplicon users create Amplicon protocols which are version controlled.
 An Amplicon repository represents a particular resource which dictates it's structure and requirements.
 In other words, a repository has a resource type which opinionates the structure under the hood.